Dental Software & Practice Management

 The real differentiator in 2026: automation

-Core charting and billing are now table stakes.
-Where practices actually gain or lose hours — and revenue — is in the layer above the PMS: answering and following up with patients, filling the schedule, and converting new leads.
-That is why many practices keep their PMS and add a dedicated automation layer for patient communication and growth, rather than expecting the PMS to do everything.
+Charting and billing are table stakes now.
+Every serious system handles them.
+Where practices actually win or lose hours, and revenue, is the layer sitting above the PMS: answering and following up with patients, keeping the schedule full, turning new leads into booked appointments.
+That’s why so many practices keep the PMS they’ve already got and add a dedicated automation layer for patient communication and growth, rather than waiting around for one platform to do everything well.
+It rarely does.

 Bottom line

-Pick the PMS that matches your hosting and group needs, then invest in the automation that turns it into a growth engine.
-If front-office volume is your bottleneck, start with our guide to AI dental receptionists.
+Pick the PMS that matches your hosting and group needs, then put real money behind the automation that turns it into a growth engine.
+If front-office volume is the thing choking your schedule, start with our guide to AI dental receptionists.

 Frequently asked questions